to Wyoming Public Schools Food Service page! This site is dedicated to providing information and

 account for your student(s).

-You can apply for Free or Reduced Meals by clicking www.lunchapp.com and following the instructions provided.
+You can apply on-line for Free or Reduced Meals by clicking www.lunchapp.com and following the instructions provided.
 Applications and information are also available

 by clicking on the links listed below.
 To continue prior year